-Year

-Below 60% of median equivalised income Above 60% of median equivalised income Total
+Year Below 60% of median equivalised income Above 60% of median equivalised income Total

 2010 34.7 23.2 25.5

 2011 35.8 23.2 25.9

 2012 39.4 22.7 26.5

-2013 42 22.9 27.3
+2013 42.0 22.9 27.3

 2014 43.1 22.9 27.4

-2015 42 24.3 28.1
+2015 42.0 24.3 28.1

 2016 42.2 25.0 28.7

 2017 43.7 25.3 29.0

 2018 44.2 25.7 29.2

 2019 45.7 25.0 28.7

 2020 43.9 25.8 29.0

-Between 2010 and 2020, the total percentage of people living in overcrowded households by income situation in relation to the risk of poverty threshold shows an upward trend, mainly due to the economic crisis and the deep recession.
-More specifically, in 2020 the total population living in overcrowded households reached 29.0%, well above the EU average of 17,8%, while the corresponding percentages for the non-poor and poor population amounted to 25.8% and 43.9%, respectively.

-- The total percentage of people living in households suffering from noise presents a reduction from 23.2% in 2010 to 20.1% in 2020. - The impressive decrease in the number of people killed in road accidents continues for the last decade in Greece, reaching its lowest level in 2019, at almost half. - In the last decade, the reduction in use of private vehicles and fuel consumption heating due to the economic crisis in parallel with the use of alternative fuels for vehicles and the waste management, had a significant impact on the reduction of the air pollution by particulates.
+- Between 2010 and 2020, the total percentage of people living in overcrowded households by income situation in relation to the risk of poverty threshold shows an upward trend, mainly due to the economic crisis and the deep recession.
+More specifically, in 2020 the total population living in overcrowded households reached 29.0%, well above the EU average of 17.8%, while the corresponding percentages for the non-poor and poor population amounted to 25.8% and 43.9%, respectively. - The total percentage of people living in households suffering from noise presents a reduction from 23.2% in 2010 to 20.1% in 2020. - The impressive decrease in the number of people killed in road accidents continues for the last decade in Greece, reaching its lowest level in 2019, at almost half. - In the last decade, the reduction in use of private vehicles and fuel consumption heating due to the economic crisis in parallel with the use of alternative fuels for vehicles and the waste management, had a significant impact on the reduction of the air pollution by particulates.
 In this way the annual trend of PM 10 and PM 2,5 concentrations continue at steady state without significant variations, after the sharp increase in 2013. - Recycling rate of municipal waste is increasing over the last years, reaching 21% of total waste generated in 2019.
 This moderate progress has been achieved due to new policies and regulations aiming at increasing waste recycling and introducing extended producer responsibility schemes.
 There is still much to be done so that the upward trend continues.

-Urbanization poses great challenges for Greek cities, such as environmental degradation, air and noise pollution, heat island effects, habitat fragmentation, loss of ecosystem services, pressures on urban security and energy poverty.
-Sustainable mobility within cities requires focusing on the promotion of alternative means of transport like walking, bicycling and public transportation instead of the use of private vehicles and the construction of additional road infrastructure.
-Other parameters affecting the cities' sustainability and citizens' quality of life, especially during the past decade, are the economic crisis, the migration flows and climate change.
-Moreover, the current health crisis caused by the Covid-19 pandemic has dramatically impacted people as well as city routines.

-Additionally, in the new era of climate crisis, growing urban areas are expected to relate to bigger scale disasters and stress.
-Investing in prevention, adaptation and recovery from shocks and stresses through institutional reforms and medium- to long-term resilience policy planning and implementation remains a challenge.
+Urbanization poses great challenges for Greek cities, such as environmental degradation, air and noise pollution, heat-island effects, habitat fragmentation, loss of ecosystem services, pressures on urban security and energy poverty.
+Many cities, including its capital, need more green public spaces.
+The economic crisis has largely affected the citizen's quality of life, raising housing and cohabitation issues for many, while mass migration waves posed new management challenges to the country.
+Lately, the Covid-19 pandemic has dramatically affected people as well as city routines.
+Seeking to establish more sustainable city and community lifestyles, the country's decision to promote sustainable mobility focuses on the promotion of alternative means of transport, walking, bicycling and public transportation instead of the use of private vehicles and the construction of additional road infrastructure.
+Since in the new era of climate crisis, growing urban areas are expected to relate to bigger scale disasters and stress, investing in prevention, adaptation and recovery from shocks and stresses through institutional reforms and medium- to long-term resilience policy planning and implementation is a set of important priorities.
 On the other hand, environmental and spatial/urban legislation in Greece is traditionally characterized by complexity and ambiguities, increasing the administrative burden on citizens and businesses.
-This is why there is a need for regulatory modernization, simplification and codification.
-New local and urban plans will promote sustainable economic activity and the protection of the environment.
+This is why regulatory modernization, simplification and codification are underway in order for new local urban plans to promote sustainable economic activity and the protection of the environment.